Domistro16/Safuverse/safupadsdk/README.md

 ---

-**Built for Monad** - TypeScript SDK for SafuPad token launchpad platform on Monad.
+**Built for BSC** - TypeScript SDK for SafuPad token launchpad platform on BSC.